MVPavan/mvpavan.github.io/MVPArchive/Investing/Equity/Screener.md

 | Promoter holding    | Pledged percentage  | Change in Prom Hold |
 | Chg in DII Hold     | Chg in FII Hold     | Chg in FII Hold 3Yr |
 | FII holding         | Avg Vol 1Yr         |                     |

-Would you like me to explain any of these financial metrics?